nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/downloadable-products.md

 - **Number of days** during which customers keep access to the file.
 Leave this field empty if you want to enable continuous downloads.
 - **Download activation type**:
   - *When order is paid* - select this option to enable the download only when the order payment status is "Paid".
   - *Manually* - select this option to give control to the store administrator.
 When this option is selected, the administrator must manually activate the download.
-This is performed on the *Products* panel of an *Edit order details* page.
+This is performed in the *Products* panel of an *Edit order details* page.
 - **Has user agreement** - if a customer must agree with the user agree in order to be able to download the product.
   - **User agreement text** editor is then displayed enabling you to enter/edit the user agreement text.
 - **Has sample download file** allows a customer to download a sample file.